Skip to content

 • 15 checkpoints with explicit user prompts

-• Multiple teaching moments provoking procedural thinking then correcting it
+• Provocation moments surfacing procedural thinking then correcting it

 • Metrics comparison (5 declarative rules vs 220+ lines of procedural code)